 How to make Greek chickpea soup

 Everyone is going to love this easy dinner recipe.
 The soup is super flavorful, the veggies are hearty, and there is a lot of vegan protein from the chickpeas!
-Any level cook can make this simple recipe:
+Here are step-by-step instructions for any level cook:

 I love this Greek chickpea soup as is, but if you want to customize them to your preferences, be my guest!
 Here is a list of my recommended ingredient substitutions to help you out.

 - Yellow Onion: You can substitute the yellow onion with sweet onion, white onion, or even red onion.

 - Chickpeas: Instead of chickpeas, you can use white beans.

 - Zucchini: You can use yellow squash instead.

 - Dried Oregano: Feel free to use 2 Tablespoons of fresh oregano, just remember to remove the leaves from the stem.

 - Add more protein: Feel free to add in ground turkey or ground chicken.
 Look below for instructions on how to do that.